AlexAronikov/Learning-Projects/README.md

 # Learning-Projects
-Projects I did for learning to program
+Projects and examples I did while learning to program in university or through online learning.
+Some of the examples are very simple.